 Individual urgent care sensitive conditions exhibited different trends over time.
 Between 2008/09 and 2017/18, the rate of emergency admissions increased for falls, cellulitis, urinary tract infections and COPD, but decreased for angina and non-specific chest pain.
 The rate of emergency admissions remained relatively steady for the other urgent care sensitive conditions.

 The drop in emergency admissions for falls in 2012/13 relates to changes in clinical coding, and the decrease in urinary tract infection admissions in 2017/18 is linked to improved coding of sepsis.
 Compared to the other urgent care sensitive conditions, rates of emergency admissions are highest for non-specific chest pain, non-specific abdominal pain and falls.

 Time trends for the other countries presented here vary considerably.
 For example, there has been a continuous decrease in hospital admission rates for COPD and asthma in Italy and Finland, but admission rates for these conditions in Germany and the Netherlands have been increasing.
 Japan has the lowest hospital admission rate for COPD and Italy has the lowest rate for asthma.

 Diabetes is a common chronic condition for which inadequate management can lead to a range of short-term (e.g. diabetic coma) and long-term (e.g. cardiovascular disease, retinopathy and kidney disease) complications.
-Between 2011 and 2015, the hospital admission rate for diabetes in the UK was stable at 72.8 admissions per 100,000 population, which is one of the lowest rates compared to other OECD countries.
+The hospital admission rate for diabetes in the UK has remained relatively constant over time, at 74 admissions per 100,000 population in 2017.